osmosis-labs/sqs/README.md

 This is a sidecar query server that is used for performing query tasks outside of the main chain.
-The high-level architecture is that the chain reads data at the end of the block, parses it and then writes into a Redis instance.
+The high-level architecture is that the chain reads data at the end of the block, parses it and then stores it in RAM.

-The sidecar query server then reads the parsed data from Redis and serves it to the client via HTTP endpoints.
+The sidecar query server then reads the parsed data from cache and serves it to the client via HTTP endpoints.

 The use case for this is performing certain data and computationally intensive tasks outside of